 The wish of late King Wu had been to establish a secondary capital in the east, in order to have a better control over the empire, because the main capital of the Zhou dynasty was Feng 豐 (also called Zongzhou 宗周; near modern Xi'an 西安, Shaanxi) in the far west.
 The Duke of Shao and the Duke of Zhou selected an appropriate place and founded the eastern capital Luoyi 洛邑 (also written 雒邑, also called Chengzhou 成周; modern Luoyang 洛陽, Henan).
 King Cheng conducted military campaigns against the wild Yi tribes of the Huai region 淮夷 and destroyed their state of Yan 奄 (near modern Yanzhou 兖州, Jiangsu).

 King Cheng was succeeded by his son Prince Zhao 釗, who is posthumously known as King Kang 周康王 (r.
 1079-1053 BCE).
 His reign was an age of peace and consolidation for the Zhou dynasty.
-His son Prince Xia 瑕, known as King Zhao 周昭王, died during a hunting tour (xunshou 巡狩) in the south.
+His son Prince Xia 瑕, known as King Zhao 周昭王, died during a hunting-and-inspection tour (xunshou 巡狩, actually a military campaign) in the south.
 Some sources say that it was not a hunting tour but a military campaign against the native state of Chu 楚 whose chieftains at that time still controlled the Han River 漢 valley before they migrated more to the south.
 It is said that King Zhao drowned when crossing the River Han.
 His son, Prince Man 滿, mounted the throne.
 He is known as King Mu 周穆王.

 Under King Yi 周懿王, personal name Prince Jian 囏, the house of Zhou began to decline.
 King Li 周厲王 (r.
 878-841 BCE), for instance, appreciated extravagant objects, albeit his forefathers had always warned against luxurious ease.
 He elevated Duke Yi of Rong 榮夷公 to a high position in government, a person that also indulged in pleasures.
 The King was therefore criticized by grand master (dafu 大夫) Rui Liangfu 芮良夫 (Rui Bo 芮伯).
 Even Duke Mu of Shao 召穆公 dared to admonish the King to keep austerity.
 In the end all critics were accused of high treason, and no one dared to raise his voice.
 This oppressive government finally led to a rebellion that forced King Li to flee.
 He was exiled to Yi 彘, a small place in the dukedom of Jin 晉.
 In order to appease the mob the Duke of Shao offered his own son to the masses, while he secretly helped the crown prince to escape.